 - e) This Plan recognizes the concept of an influence area surrounding waste management facilities.
 In this regard, to avoid possible exposure to adverse affects, no division of land shall take place within the 500 metres of an active or closed waste disposal site.
-In the case of sewage treatment plants or lagoons the actual separation distance shall be established in accordance with the Ministry of Environment, Conservation and Parks guidelines and Section 5.4.3.1 of this Plan. - lots of record within the 500 metre influence area of an active or closed waste management facility unless studies are submitted and approved by the approval authority to show there will be no adverse impact on the lot proposed to be developed and the waste disposal site identified on Schedules 'A' and 'B' to this Plan.
+In the case of sewage treatment plants or lagoons the actual separation distance shall be established in accordance with the Ministry of Environment, Conservation and Parks guidelines and Section 5.4.3.1 of this Plan. - f) No building permits should be issued for development of existing vacant lots of record within the 500 metre influence area of an active or closed waste management facility unless studies are submitted and approved by the approval authority to show there will be no adverse impact on the lot proposed to be developed and the waste disposal site identified on Schedules 'A' and 'B' to this Plan.
 In the case of sewage treatment plants or lagoons the actual separation distance will be established in accordance with Ministry of the Environment, Conservation and Parks guidelines specifying separation distances from sensitive land uses without the need to amend this Plan. - g) Waste Management sites shall be closed and rehabilitated in accordance with the standards established by the Ministry of the Environment,